 Not only are the places we stay during our travels changing, the way we schedule our trips is too.
 With more and more people finding out about the pleasures of bleisure travel, Airbnbs offer the perfect opportunity to relax before or after your business trip — with more space and a casual, homely environment it’s possible to bring your family, for example.
 This makes it easy to take a couple of days off and enjoy the best things of what the destination has to offer.
 As the boundaries of work and life get increasingly blurred, this counts as a nice perk for those who spend more days abroad than at home, giving them some much-needed time to unwind.

 After implementing a variety of business-related features over the years, the company eventually launched a sub-brand called Airbnb for work.
 It’s been performing extremely well and is constantly being improved with new features that are specifically aimed at a professional audience, like selecting spaces that have desks, great wifi, flexible cancellations and other things teams need to be productive.
 It’s clear that the company has had a whiff of the massive business market and is now catering directly to them.

-This also means that the amount of people using Airbnbs for work travel is only going to grow.
-With workers discovering the benefits of more laidback lodging and the world’s biggest brand for booking them pushing its user base to try AirBNB for work.
+This also means that the amount of people booking Airbnb for business travel is only going to grow.
+With workers discovering the benefits of more laidback lodging and the world’s biggest brand for booking them pushing its user base to try Airbnb for work.